 Now, the Rising Star Challenge is worth a look.
 Teams are broken down by players who are from either the USA or the rest of the world and every single participant is either a rookie or in their sophomore season—hence the name of the challenge.
 It’s a dope opportunity to witness future faces of the league like Memphis Grizzlies guard Ja Morant blossom before our eyes, and also catch players you might not ever see otherwise because they play on terrible-ass teams—like Charlotte Hornets guard Devonte’ Graham.

 For some inexplicable reason, the Skills Challenge is still somehow a thing.
 But nobody is here to see Tito or Marlon, dammit—we’re here for Michael.
 And with the Slam Dunk Contest being about as close to the Thriller Maker as we’ll get at this point, we, unfortunately, have to sit through the opening acts beforehand.

 I won’t pretend to give a shit about the Skills Challenge, but the 3-Point Contest has low-key been must-see TV in recent years.
 Watching superstar players like Steph Curry, Klay Thompson, and Kyrie Irving battle for the crown has been a delight, and with flamethrowers like Kings guard Buddy Hield and future MVP Trae Young participating it should be fun.

 Now as for the main event, we already know Aaron Gordon is about to wreck shit.
-Who can forget his classic duel with two-time dunk champ Zach LaVine?
-Who sadly—or allegedly, rather—won’t be participating this year.
+Who can forget his classic duel with two-time dunk champ Zach LaVine, who sadly—or allegedly—won’t be participating this year.